-Toyota Sequoia owners have reported 9 problems associated with hatchback/liftgate lock (under the latches/locks/linkage category).
+Toyota Sequoia owners have reported 9 problems related to hatchback/liftgate lock (under the latches/locks/linkage category).

-The vehicle identification number (VIN) of the car was 5TDZT34AX5_.
-The owner has a 2005 Toyota Sequoia sr5.
+The contact owns a 2005 Toyota Sequoia sr5.
 The contact stated that the rear hatch back lock could not be opened or locked from the outside or inside of the vehicle.
 The automatic key fob was also inoperable.
 The vehicle was not taken to the dealer.
 The manufacturer was notified who stated that there were no recalls for the vehicle and offered no assistance.
 The failure mileage was 140,000.
-It was December 12, 2011 when this hatchback/liftgate lock issue happened.

 See all problems of the 2005 Toyota Sequoia.

 The rear hatch latch on my 2002 Toyota Sequoia has failed twice in six years.
 This gives the latch an average life span of 2 years.
 This is an obvious safety issue as the latch just prior to failure would not hold the door closed in the event of an accident.
 The latch when it fails does not allow the door to be closed and secured.
 If this fails while out in the vehicle this forces one to drive home or to a repair facility without the rear hatch properly closed.